-The highway spreads over 2000km from Samarkand in Uzbekistan to Bishkek in Kyrgyzstan, although data on length, beginning and end are often very different.
+The highway spreads over 2000km from Samarkand in Uzbekistan to Bishkek in Kyrgyzstan, although informations on length, beginning and end are often very different.

 The village of Karakul, a pleasant stop on the shores of the lake of the same name.